 Embark on a breathtaking adventure around the Ring Road of Iceland with this 10-day summer self-drive.
-If you wish to expose yourself to some of the world’s greatest landscapes at your own leisure, without having to worry about the hassles of organising a trip, there are few better choices than this tour.
-This is the perfect tour for those wanting to make the most of each location around Iceland’s Ring Road under the long daylight hours of the midnight sun.
+If you wish to expose yourself to some of the world's most remarkable landscapes at your leisure, without having to worry about the hassles of organizing a trip, there are few better choices than this tour.
+This is the perfect tour for those wanting to make the most of each location around Iceland's Ring Road under the long daylight hours of the midnight sun.

 Regions you will get to explore in-depth include the magnificent Snaefellsnes Peninsula, the geothermal wonderland of the North, and the untouched East Fjords.
-Ten days will provide you with plenty of time to marvel over their incredible attractions, and with the itinerary, you’ll be sent after booking, you’ll also have the opportunity to seek out their remote hidden gems.
+Ten days will provide you with plenty of time to marvel over incredible attractions.
+With the itinerary, you'll also have the opportunity to seek out remote hidden gems.

-Due to the clockwise direction of this self-drive, an added bonus is that you’ll be moving against the flow of most travellers, allowing you to explore many sites at opportune times.
+Due to the clockwise direction of this self-drive, you'll be moving against the flow of most travelers, allowing you to explore many sites at opportune times.

-A final draw of this tour is that it is conducted in the summer.
-Due to the phenomenon of the Midnight Sun, the sky never falls dark in this season, allowing your sightseeing adventure to go on well into the night or to start in the early hours of the morning.
+A final draw of this tour is that it is in the summer.
+Between May to mid-August, the sky never falls dark because of the Midnight Sun phenomenon, allowing your sightseeing adventure to go on well into the night or to start in the early hours of the morning.

-Don’t miss this adventure of a lifetime travelling clockwise around the Ring Road of Iceland in summer.
+Don't miss this adventure of a lifetime traveling clockwise around the Ring Road of Iceland in summer.
 Check availability by choosing a date.

 Another way to spend the day is to visit the most famous site of the peninsula, the Blue Lagoon.
 This luxurious spa is renowned for the healing properties of its milky blue waters, as well as its geothermally heated steam rooms and saunas.
 There are also a wealth of restorative therapies available.

-Note that the Blue Lagoon cannot be entered without an advance ticket, so be sure to add it on while booking; if you cannot arrange it on your arrival day, you will have another chance at the end of your vacation.
+Note that the Blue Lagoon cannot be entered without an advance ticket, so be sure to add it on while booking.
+If your flight arrival time does not allow us to arrange it on your arrival day, your travel agent will fit it on another day of your vacation.

-If you’d rather head straight to Reykjavik, you are, of course, more than welcome to.
-After all, you’ll spend the next eight days immersed in the wilderness, so why not experience the quirky culture of the world’s northernmost capital before retiring?
+You can also head straight to Reykjavik and relax on your first night.
+After all, you'll spend the next eight days immersed in the wilderness, so why not experience the quirky culture of the world's northernmost capital before retiring?

 On the second day of your summer holiday around the Ring Road of Iceland, you will set out to explore the wonders of the west.

-Though, of course, you are free to spend today how you wish, it is highly recommended to focus your attention on a part of the region so diverse and beautiful it’s been nicknamed ‘Iceland in Miniature’, the Snaefellsnes Peninsula.
-Along both its shores are countless attractions, promising something appealing to travellers of all walks of life.
+Today you will focus on a region so diverse and beautiful it's been nicknamed 'Iceland in Miniature', the Snaefellsnes Peninsula.
+Along both its shores are countless attractions, promising something appealing to travelers of all walks of life.

 Animal lovers will enjoy the seals at Ytri-Tunga and the bird colonies at the basalt fortress of Londrangar.
-Those with interest in history, meanwhile, can locate abandoned villages and hamlets, communities steeped in folklore, and the ‘lifting stones’ at Djupallonssandur beach, a central part of the local fishing tradition for centuries.
+Meanwhile, those interested in history can locate abandoned villages and hamlets, communities steeped in folklore, and the 'lifting stones' at Djupallonssandur beach, a central part of the local fishing tradition for centuries.

 The greatest appeal of the Snaefellsnes Peninsula, however, is on its very tip.
 The twin-peaked, subglacial volcano of Snaefellsjokull is a magnificent monument that towers over its surroundings, so beautiful it has inspired countless works of art and literature.
 Now protected in a National Park of its own name, it is breathtaking to behold.

-Near to the glacier is a hidden lava cave named Vatnshellir, an exploration of which can be organised while booking.
+Near the glacier is a hidden lava cave named Vatnshellir, an exploration of which can be organized while booking.
 Caving promises to provide you with a great sense of adventure while introducing you to a surprisingly vibrant subterranean world.

-If you’d rather stay above the surface of the ground, you can instead opt into the Viking Sushi tour, a boat excursion that leaves from the village of Stykkisholmur.
+If you'd rather stay above ground, you can opt for the Viking Sushi tour, a boat excursion that leaves from the village of Stykkisholmur.
 The waters north of Snaefellsnes boast countless islands, an incredible perspective on the mountains of the Westfjords, and bountiful wildlife.

-After a day marvelling over the wonders of Snaefellsnes, you’ll retire in a hotel on the peninsula.
+After a day marveling over the wonders of Snaefellsnes, you'll retire in a hotel on the peninsula.

-On day three of your Ring Road self-drive holiday around Iceland, you will make your way to the country’s north.
-If there were any sites you missed on the peninsula, or wish to return to, you have the freedom to do so in the morning.
+On day three of your Ring Road self-drive holiday around Iceland, you will make your way to the country's north.
+If you wish to visit more sites or revisit some places on the Snaefellsnes peninsula, you have the freedom to do so in the morning.

 En route to the 'Capital of the North', Akureyri, it is recommended to take a slight detour to the Vatnsnes Peninsula.
 This area has two major attractions: its seal colonies and the Hvitserkur monolith.

-The former can be found in many places around the coast and learnt about in detail at the Icelandic Seal Centre in the village of Hvammstangi.
+The former can be found in many places around the coast, and you can learn about them in detail at the Icelandic Seal Centre in the village of Hvammstangi.
 The latter, meanwhile, is striking for its unique formation, appearing to most as a stone elephant drinking from the ocean.

-Those with interest in Iceland’s history and fishing culture can find many fascinating settlements on other northern peninsulas; particularly of note are Siglufjordur, Olafsfjordur and Dalvik.
-If you elect to do so while booking, you can organise a trip to the Beer Baths in Dalvik, a unique spa experience in which you can relax in a tub of young beer.
+Those interested in Iceland's history and fishing culture can find many fascinating settlements on other northern peninsulas, particularly of note: Siglufjordur, Olafsfjordur, and Dalvik.
+If you elect to do so while booking, you can organize a trip to the Beer Baths in Dalvik, a unique spa experience where you can relax in a tub of young beer.

-Akureyri itself has a wide-reaching appeal to all travellers and warrants at least a little exploration.
-Its architecture is beautiful; it has upmarket boutiques and restaurants; the museums and galleries are intriguing, and it boasts the world’s northernmost botanical gardens.
+Akureyri itself has a wide-reaching appeal to all travelers and warrants at least a little exploration.
+Its architecture is beautiful.
+It has upmarket boutiques and restaurants.
+The museums and galleries are intriguing, and it boasts the world's northernmost botanical gardens.

 Furthermore, its views over the ocean and surrounding mountains are breathtaking.

-From Akureyri, it is possible to organise an alternative tour, in which you will set out from the harbour in search of the gentle giants of the deep.
-North Iceland is one of the world’s most reliable whale-watching locations, with many Humpbacks frequenting the water in summer, and rare species such as Blue and Fin Whales spotted rather regularly.
+From Akureyri, it is possible to organize an alternative tour, in which you will set out from the harbor in search of the gentle giants of the deep.
+North Iceland is one of the world's most reliable whale-watching locations.
+Many humpbacks frequent the water in summer, and rare species such as Blue and Fin Whales are spotted rather regularly.

 You'll retire for the night in Akureyri.

-On day four of your Icelandic summer holiday, you’ll be free to explore the incredible landscapes of north Iceland.
-Whether you are seeking dramatic wilderness, geothermal wonder, abundant wildlife or serene relaxation, you’ll find something for you in this incredible region.
+On day four of your Icelandic summer holiday, you'll be free to explore the incredible landscapes of north Iceland.
+Whether you seek dramatic wilderness, geothermal wonder, abundant wildlife, or serene relaxation, you'll find something for you in this incredible region.

-Those who seek comfort and commodities on their whale watch have the option of a traditional tour in a larger boat, whereas the daring who want to get as close to these amazing animals as possible can book a RIB excursion instead.
+Those who seek comfort and commodities on their whale watch have the option of a traditional tour in a larger boat.
+In contrast, the daring who want to get as close to these amazing animals as possible can book a RIB excursion instead.

-If you’d rather spend your time at Husavik unwinding, you can alternatively book a dip into the GeoSea baths.
-These pools are unique in Iceland due to the fact that they are filled with saltwater; even so, they still have restorative properties, are still geothermally heated, and are just as rejuvenating to bathe in.
+If you'd rather spend your time at Husavik unwinding, you can book a dip into the GeoSea baths.
+These pools are unique in Iceland because they are filled with saltwater.
+The water has therapeutic properties and is geothermally heated, and is just as rejuvenating to bathe in.

-In spite of Husavik’s appeal, much of your day in North Iceland you will no doubt want to spend in the Lake Myvatn region.
+Despite Husavik's appeal, much of your day in North Iceland should be spent in the Lake Myvatn region.

 This spectacular area boasts vast bodies of serene water that are bursting with birdlife and surrounded by stunning flora, as well as some fascinating geological marvels.
 These include rows of strange pseudocraters and the lava fortress of Dimmuborgir.

-On day five of your summer vacation in Iceland, you will set out from the north to reach the capital of East, Egilsstadir.
-This route goes through the northern reaches of the vast Vatnajokull National Park, which boasts some of the country’s most otherworldly landscapes and dramatic features.
+On day five of your summer vacation in Iceland, you will set out from the north to reach the capital of the east, Egilsstadir.
+This route goes through the northern reaches of the vast Vatnajokull National Park, which boasts some of the country's most otherworldly landscapes and dramatic features.

 Most notable amongst these is the most powerful waterfall in Europe, Dettifoss.
 It thunders with incredible force into a barren canyon of black lava rock, providing an ominous yet unforgettable atmosphere.
 Just up and downriver from Dettifoss are two equally impressive waterfalls, Selfoss and Hafragilsfoss.

-Of course, you can also enjoy the town, which is the region’s most important cultural and economic hub, and its surrounding sites, such as the mysterious lake Lagarfjlot and vast forest of Hallormstadasskogar.
+Of course, you can also enjoy the town, the region's most important cultural and economic hub, and its surrounding sites, such as the mysterious lake Lagarfjlot and the vast forest of Hallormstadasskogar.

 Those seeking a hot spring experience can find a luxurious option near Egilsstadir at the Vok Baths.
 Level with a beautiful lake, these pools are the epitome of serenity, and the site also boasts saunas and a restaurant.